dustinpfister/blog_posts/_posts/vuejs-getting-started.md

 ## 2 - vuejs Hello world

-So for my first vuejs example folder is the same as the file name as this post vuejs-getting-started.
-I have got into the habit of started to do that when it comes to these kinds of projects.
+So for my first vuejs example folder in my forpost folder is the same as the file name as this post [vuejs-getting-started](https://github.com/dustinpfister/test_vuejs/tree/master/public/forpost/vuejs-getting-started).
+I have got into the habit of making the example folder names consistent with the name of the post in which I am writing about it when it comes to these kinds of projects.

 ```
 $ cd forpost